mootoday/www-mootoday-com/src/content/blog/a-smart-guide-for-your-career-as-a-software-engineer/index.md

 ---
-title: "A smart guide for your career as a software engineer"
+title: 'A smart guide for your career as a software engineer'
-slug: "a-smart-guide-for-your-career-as-a-software-engineer"
+slug: 'a-smart-guide-for-your-career-as-a-software-engineer'
-summary: "Do you want to earn a six figure income, work from anywhere, live a lifestyle of your choosing and be a part of the people who develop the next generation software applications?
-Are you a software engineer already, but want to change jobs or advance in your current role to get promoted?"
+summary: 'Do you want to earn a six figure income, work from anywhere, live a lifestyle of your choosing and be a part of the people who develop the next generation software applications?
+Are you a software engineer already, but want to change jobs or advance in your current role to get promoted?'
 createdAt: 2020-12-31T19:29:05.822Z
-tags: ["career advice", "jobs"]
+tags: ['career advice', 'jobs']
 layout: blog
 ---